Our Work

 Ain’t No Daisies: Women on the Plantation From the beginning of the planter class and first enslaved peoples at Jamestowne, nothing about plantation life was simple.
-Ain’t No Daisies – Women on the Plantation examines the complexities of existing in this unnatural system as a woman, particularly as the enslaved woman.
+Ain’t No Daisies – Women on the Plantation examines the complexities of existing in this environment as a woman, particularly as the enslaved woman.

 Tide Turners The US Colored Troops in Tennessee made an immeasurable contribution during the Civil War.
 Some 13,000 USCT fought at the Battle of Nashville, making it the highest number engaged in fighting up to that point in the war.
 Because of their participation, the war in Tennessee came to an end.
 They were masons, carpenters, teamsters, cooks.
 But above all, they were soldiers and brave men, many of whom made the ultimate sacrifice.